-- ne risks associated with the andemic and the efficiency ating controls implemented support business and financial reporting - ange: the related current ng risks and the roadmap dentified in support of the nge action plan. - and continuity of supply: sing key livestock or losing o move animals and/or y (including across borders), ase outbreak. - ystem: the Committee gular updates on the nplement a new Groupss system. - rity: the cyber security y the Group and the ng taken to strengthen re and systems security.
+- COVID-19: the risks associated with the COVID-19 pandemic and the efficiency of the mitigating controls implemented last year to support business operations and financial reporting process. - Climate change: the related current and emerging risks and the roadmap of actions identified in support of the climate change action plan. - Biosecurity and continuity of supply: the risk of losing key livestock or losing our ability to move animals and/or semen freely (including across borders), due to disease outbreak. - Enterprise system: the Committee received regular updates on the project to implement a new Groupwide business system. - > Cyber security: the cyber security risk faced by the Group and the actions being taken to strengthen infrastructure and systems security.